vincentamato/bos-cms/README.md

 1. Navigate to "Shows" in the studio sidebar
 2. Click "Create new Show"
-3. Fill in all required fields (Title, Short Description, Hero Image, Card Image)
+3. Fill in all required fields (Title, Description, Hero Image, Card Image)
 4. Format the Credits using the rich text editor
 5. Toggle "Featured Show" if you want it to appear in the homepage carousel
 6. Click "Publish" when complete